 Why VNA is Embarking on this Mission

-How We Will Meet the Need
+How VNA Will Meet the Need

-VNA is developing the first and only Hospice House in North Texas for patients who are unable to receive care in their own home.
-The Meadows Foundation has generously leased a home in the Wilson Historic District to VNA at no cost to make this vision a reality.
-The five-bedroom Hospice House will provide a warm, intimate environment where patients receive 24-hour care and all the services of home hospice, including nursing, social work, spiritual care, and volunteer support.
-Given the immense need in the community, VNA anticipates serving approximately 125 patients each year, with an approximate average stay of two weeks per patient.
+The five-bedroom home will provide a warm, intimate environment where patients receive 24-hour care and all the services of home hospice, including nursing, social work, spiritual care, and volunteer support.
+Given the immense need in the community, VNA anticipates serving 125 patients each year, with an average stay of two weeks per patient.

 Project milestones include: